Mallory Souliotis: Style of play

 Souliotis has been noted both for her powerful shot and her willingness to shoot on net, as well as her defensive reliability, consistently ranking among the best players in her league in plus/minus.
 She has compared her style of play to that of NHL defender Torey Krug, while Pride general manager Karilyn Pilch has stated that she "brings grit and great poise to our defensive zone."

 She has also earned plaudits for her leadership, especially in the wider community.
 She pledged to donate earnings from her jersey and shirsey sales to the Epilepsy Foundation New England and Slap Out Epilepsy for the 2019–20 and 2021 NWHL seasons.
 During her time at Yale, she was involved with the Mandi Schwartz Foundation and the National Marrow Donor Program.
 In 2019, she ran a summer camp for girls' hockey called Mallory's Hockey Clinics along with Kaleigh Fratkin and Devan Taylor, stating that "It’s really a shame that there aren’t many girls hockey camps, especially when I was growing up, I would have loved going to camp with all girls."

 Personal life

 Souliotis has a bachelor's degree in biomedical engineering from Yale University and a master's degree in bioengineering from the University of Maryland.
-She currently works in oncology research for Merck Serono.
+She currently works in oncology research for EMD Serono.
 She is level 1 proficient in American Sign Language.